-The Data Management Subcommittee conducted research to find a product that would meet the needs of the Commission's need to capture COI input.
+The Data Management Subcommittee conducted research to find a product that would meet the needs of the Commission to capture COI input.
 The 2010 Commission collected input at public Commission meeting then had staff manually enter the data into an Excel spreadsheets.
-Due to Covid-19 the 2020 Commission mostly met virtually from the beginning of their term and given the uncertainty of when Covid restrictions would change the Commission had to look at hosting virtual COI input meetings and capturing the input from the public.
+Due to COVID-19 the 2020 Commission mostly met virtually from the beginning of their term and given the uncertainty of when COVID restrictions would change the Commission had to look at hosting virtual COI input meetings and capturing the input from the public.
 The goal was to exceed the amount of input that was received by the 2010 Commission.
 The 2020 Commission wanted to make sure they had a database to capture the input and also be able to pull reports they could use in drawing the lines.
 The Commission budgeted funds to develop or purchase a database.
-The Subcommittee learned of a group that helped government entities with the data needs and reached out the USDR.
+The Subcommittee learned of U.S. Digital Response (USDR), a group that helps government entities with their data management needs.
 They had knowledge of products and also had the talent to build a database for the Commission.
-After researching the options, they recommended an online database product call AirTable.
+After researching the options, they recommended an online database product called AirTable.
 It was a database system that could capture the data needed and also provide reports for the Commissioners as needed.
 However, as is the case with many products that were looked at, it needed to be adapted to the Commission work.
 USDR provided the technical expertise to make modifications to the database, and we ultimately hired one of their staff to provide technical and consulting services on the database.
 The consultant was able to adapt the AirTable to the commissions needs and worked closely with the Data Manager when she was hired.

 One of the bigger challenges encountered was getting the data collected by the Statewide Database from their system to ours.
 They had many security concerns and would not transfer the data until those concerns were put to rest.
 Though AirTable had security measures built into the database the fact that SWDB was unfamiliar with the product and with USDR was the cause of their concerns.
 Once the consultant and our Data Manager began the more technical conversations, the issue were resolved.
-Rather than the Commission going into the SWDB system, they (SWDB) would transfer the data, including GIS files, into a third-party storage (AWS) and the data manager could access the data from there to ingest into the AirTable database.
-Another concern that was addressed was regarding personal identifying information (PII) that was stored in the SWDB.
+Rather than the Commission going into the SWDB system, they (SWDB) would transfer the data, including GIS files, into a third-party storage (Amazon Web Services, AWS) and the data manager could access the data from there to ingest into the AirTable database.
+Another concern that was addressed was regarding personal identifying information (PII) that was stored at SWDB.
 The workaround was that any of the data that was transferred into the AWS system from SWDB would not contain PII.
 Fields that included any PII were not included in the transfer into the AWS system.
 The Data Manager did take additional precautions to review the fields received to redact any PII that may have been included.
+[Ed. note: With direction and funding from the state legislature, SWDB created and managed the DrawMyCACommunity and DrawMyCADistrict online tools to receive public input on Communities of Interest and proposed election districts.
+The above discussion relates to the flow of that public input data from SWDB to the Commission's AirTable database.]